PSPDFKit/PDFXKit/README.md

 Build & run your project, your app is now using PDFXKit with PSPDFKit under the hood.

+Now make sure your app works as expected.
+Specifically, there might be a conflict with your gesture recognizers.
+If so, implement the `gestureRecognizer(_:shouldRecognizeSimultaneouslyWith:)` delegate method for the conflicting gesture recognizer and return `true`.

 ## Limitations

 PDFXKit is alpha software, many parts aren't implemented yet.
 Please take a